-By default, the security appliance boots the first application image it finds in internal Flash memory.
-It also boots the first ASDM image it finds in internal Flash memory, or of none exists there, then in external Flash memory.
-If you have more than one image, you should specify the image you want to boot.
-In the case of the ASDM image, if you do not specify the image to boot, even if you have only one image installed, then the security appliance inserts the asdm image command into the running configuration.
-To avoid problems with Auto Update (if configured), and to avoid the image search at each startup, you should specify the ASDM image you want to boot in the startup configuration.
+By default, the adaptive security appliance boots the first application image that it finds in internal flash memory.
+It also boots the first ASDM image it finds in internal flash memory, or if one does not exist in this location, then in external flash memory.
+If you have more than one image, you should specify the image that you want to boot.
+For the ASDM image, if you do not specify the image to boot, even if you have only one image installed, then the adaptive security appliance inserts the asdm image command into the running configuration.
+To avoid problems with Auto Update (if configured), and to avoid the image search at each startup, you should specify the ASDM image that you want to boot in the startup configuration.

-• To configure the application image to boot, enter the following command:
+To configure the application image to boot, enter the following command:

-hostname(config) # boot system url
+'''

-where url is one of the following:
+hostname(config)# boot system url

-- {flash:/ | disk0:/ | disk1:/}[path/]filename
+'''

-The flash:/ keyword represents the internal Flash memory on the PIX 500 series security appliance.
-You can enter flash:/ or disk0:/ for the internal Flash memory on the ASA 5500 series adaptive security appliance.
-The disk1:/ keyword represents the external Flash memory on the ASA.
+where url can be one of the following:

-- tftp://[user[:password]@]server[:port]/[path/]filename
+- {flash:/ | disk0:/ | disk1:/ }[path/]filename - You can enter flash:/ or disk0:/ for the internal flash memory on the ASA 5500 series adaptive security appliance.
+The disk1:/ keyword represents the external flash memory on the adaptive security appliance. - tftp://[user[:password]@]server[:port]/[path/]filename

-This option is only supported for the ASA 5500 series adaptive security appliance.
+The TFTP option is only supported for the ASA 5500 series adaptive security appliance.

-You can enter up to four boot system command entries, to specify different images to boot from in order; the security appliance boots the first image it finds.
+You can enter up to four boot system command entries to specify different images to boot from in order; the adaptive security appliance boots the first image it finds.
 Only one boot system tftp command can be configured, and it must be the first one configured.

-Note If the adaptive security appliance is stuck in a cycle of contstant booting, you can reboot the security appliance into ROMMON mode.
-For more information about the ROMMON mode, see Using the ROM Monitor to Load a Software Image, page 45-10.
+If the adaptive security appliance is stuck in a cycle of constant booting, you can reboot the adaptive security appliance into ROMMON mode.
+For more information about the ROMMON mode, see the "Using the ROM Monitor to Load a Software Image" section on page 77-9.

-• To configure the ASDM image to boot, enter the following command:
+To configure the ASDM image to boot, enter the following command: